obophenotype/uberon/docs/uberon-editor-sop.md

 Counter-example: nuclei do not generally contribute to the morphology of the cell they are part of, as they are buffered by cytoplasm.

 #### develops from

+We record development using the relation `develops from`.

+Example: [spinal cord](http://purl.obolibrary.org/obo/UBERON_0002240) subclassOf 'develops from' some 'prosterior neural tube'

+means that

+1. The spinal cord directly develops from the prosterior neural tube
+2. Given that `develops from` is transitive, and that the prosterior neural tube develops from some the chordal neural plate, the spinal cord is implied to develop from the chordal neural plate.

+Note: `develops from` does not necessarily the subject directly develops from the object, for example, having `'spinal cord' subclassOf 'develops from' some 'chordal neural plate'` is not wrong.
+You should however strive to get the most direct object and let the inference do the work in linking it to earlier developmental stages.

 ## Defined Classes